 1 – Take a camel ride around the Pyramids at Giza

-It’s always rather a surreal experience when coming face to face with the world’s most iconic structures and this is absolutely true for the Pyramids (and Sphinx) at Giza.
+It’s always rather surreal to come face to face with one of the world’s most iconic structures and this is absolutely true for the Pyramids (and Sphinx) at Giza.
 Who knew that they are RIGHT NEXT TO CAIRO, the perfect juxtaposition of ancient and modern?
-Depending on the time of year you visit, it can be hot and rather crowded, so taking a camel ride around these imposing structures makes the experience easier and even more authentic.
+Avoid the heat and the crowds by taking a camel ride around these imposing structures.
+This makes the experience easier and even more authentic.
 Could there be a more quintessentially Egyptian experience?
 We doubt it.
+Check out our Highlights of Egypt itinerary.

 3 – Come face to face with a Mummy